bouromain/awesome-green-acedemic/README.md

 # Reviews

 Rae CL, Farley M, Jeffery KJ, Urai AE. [**Climate crisis and ecological emergency: Why they concern (neuro)scientists, and what we can do.**](https://doi.org/10.1177/23982128221075430) Brain and Neuroscience Advances.
 (2022)

+# Books
+Berg, Maggie and Seeber, Barbara K.. [**The Slow Professor: Challenging the Culture of Speed in the Academy**](https://doi.org/10.3138/9781442663091), Toronto: University of Toronto Press, 2016.